-- Press the button. - After the "Ready" prompt and the following beep, say "SMS Send" or "Send Message." - You can either say the message you wish to send or say "List Messages."
+- 1. Press the Sutton. - 2.
+After the "Ready" prompt and the following beep, say "SMS Send" or "Send Message." - 3.
+You can either say the message you wish to send or say "List Messages."
 There are 20 preset messages.

-To send a message, press the www button while the system is listing the message and say "Send."
+To send a message, press the for button while the system is listing the message and say "Send."
 Uconnect® Phone will prompt you to say the name or number of the person you wish to send the message to.